kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 2. paho-mqtt library. (see install_paho.txt),

 > [!CAUTION]
 > A word on communicating with Adafruit IO's MQTT.
-Should leave client_id="" to avoid collision with multiple client with same client_id triggering random disconnects. (don't ask me how I know.)
+Leave client_id="" to avoid collision with multiple client with same client_id triggering random disconnects. (don't ask me how I know.)
 > when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
 Otherwise, send only number and text.
 > alternative to mqtt, it is also possible to use the restful api on Adafruit IO.